Octet Baryon Masses and Magnetic Moments in Hot and Dense Isospin Asymmetric Nuclear Matter: Numerical results

 At given finite density and asymmetry parameter, the magnitude of effective magnetic moments of baryons decrease as a function of temperature.
 This is evident from comparison of the values of effective magnetic moments at $\rho_B=\rho_0$ and $4\rho_0$, as given in \cref{mmval} and \cref{mmvaldifft}.
 For example, in symmetric nuclear matter at nuclear saturation density, the magnitude of effective magnetic moment of nucleons decreases by $2.5\%$ as the temperature increases from zero to 100 MeV.
 In case of $\Sigma^{\pm}$ baryons, at $\rho_B=\rho_0$, the magnitude of effective magnetic moment decreases by $1.5\%$ as the temperature increases from T = 0 MeV to T = 100 MeV.
 Further, in case of $\Xi^0$ and $\Xi^-$ this decrease is only $1.6\%$.
 On the other hand, at $\rho_B=4\rho_0$ and for given asymmetry parameter, the change in effective value of magnetic moment of baryons is very small as a function of temperature as compared to the case of $\rho_B=\rho_0$.
 This can be understood as follows.

 At $\rho_B=0$, the effective quark mass remains almost same with the rise of temperature upto certain value of temperature, because the thermal distribution functions alone effect the self energies of constituent quarks and hence decreasing the effective quark masses (increasing the effective magnetic moment of baryons).
 However, with the rise of density, another contribution starts coming from higher momentum states due to which the effective magnetic moments decrease (as the effective masses of quarks increase) \cite{AMU}.
-Thus, due to these two contributions, i.e., thermal distribution function and higher momentum states, the behavior of effective magnetic moment of baryons is reversed with the rise of temperature, at finite value of density of medium as compared to its behavior at zero baryonic density.
+Thus, due to these two contributions, i.e., thermal distribution function and higher momentum states, the behavior of effective magnetic moment of baryons is reversed with the rise of temperature at finite value of density of medium as compared to its behavior at zero baryonic density.
 Further, for still high densities, i.e., $4\rho_0$ or more, the variation of effective magnetic moment of baryons become insensitive to the variation in effective mass of constituent quarks.
-This can be due to second order phase transition at higher densities and temperatures.
+This can be due to second order chiral phase transition at higher densities and temperatures.
+If one considers the low density and higher temperature regime near the critical temperature, the phase transition is of first order.
+However, in the higher baryonic density regime for densities above $4\rho_0$ the phase transition becomes a second order chiral phase transition \cite{phase,phase1}.
+The effective masses of constituent quark appear to be very close to the chiral limit in this regime, and hence, show very small variation as a function of density or temperature of medium.
+This results in negligible variation in magnitude of magnetic moment with the variation of constituent quark masses.
 This observation is further justified by those expected in Ref. \cite{ryu1}, where medium modified baryonic magnetic moments using modified quark meson coupling model were calculated.